 Valentina Harris is a celebrity chef, author, broadcaster and lecturer.
 Her first television series, Italian Regional Cookery for the BBC, was shown in 1990 and 1998 to international acclaim, and she has just completed a new series for television, Tasting History.
 Valentina is established as a prolific writer on Italian food and cuisine.
 She is the author of over 20 books on Italian cookery including Classic Italian Cooking and contributes to many leading national newspapers and magazines such as The Sunday Times Cook's Companion and Insight Guide to Tuscany.
 Valentina is also founder and director of Villa Valentina Cookery Holidays Ltd.

-Victoria Harrison is the UK Editor of Houzz (www.houzz.co.uk) and an interiors columnist for the Metro and the i newspaper.
+Victoria Harrison is an interiors columnist for the Metro and the i newspaper.
 She has 14 years' experience as a writer and stylist, working across many of the leading interior design titles such as Ideal Home, House Beautiful, The English Home and Real Homes.
 She has also held the position of Creative Editor of mydeco.com and Channel Editor of www.Housetohome.co.uk.
-She was named by Decorex as one of the 100 most influential people on Twitter and was nominated as the Best Interior Design Craft Blogger in both 2015 and 2016 by Amara.Find out more about Victoria on Instagram, Pinterest, Facebook and Houzz @victoriaharrisonwrites and on Twitter @_vickyharrison.
+She was named by Decorex as one of the 100 most influential people on Twitter and was nominated as the Best Interior Design Craft Blogger in both 2015 and 2016 by Amara.Find out more about Victoria on Instagram, Pinterest and Facebook @victoriaharrisonwrites and on Twitter @_vickyharrison.

 Lorraine Harrison has a masters degree in Garden History from the University of London and has written several books on the subject.
 She is a successful gardener and gardening writer with a passion for exotic and heirloom vegetables.
 Her previous titles include How to Read Gardens and The Shaker Book of the Garden, and she regularly contributes to Gardens Illustrated and Hortus magazine.